CCDC Nationals in San Antonio, TX

 12A - This was tested 3 times across 3 services.
 The keys worked on 6 of those attempts.

-12 - SSHKeyTake_2 - Instructions contained multiple errors.
+12 - SSH Key Take 2 - Instructions contained multiple errors.
 First attempt your FW was blocking. had 0.0.0.0 for address in pscp instructions, not bad after that, were able to get this working after consulting with the team

 13 - Panel Presentation - 4:58, intro'd team, mentioned issues discovered using vulnerability scans, greatest challenge is malicious actors using vulnerable services and pivoting to other systems, recommend containerize systems and services to isolate them more, missing timeline or associated costs discussion

-14 - Migration 1 - migrated Dolibar, good writeup /(that doesn't seem like an inject we missed points on, Dwayne)/
+14 - Migration 1 - migrated Dolibar, good writeup (that doesn't seem like an inject we missed points on, Dwayne)

 15 - VPN - put ovpn up for download, could get to it but connecting produced an error indicating issues with certificates.
 Worked with team to get file hosted on HTML page, but still get errors after they put html page up.
 Were never able to connect to OpenVPN server.